antarctica/lantern/docs/dev.md

 #### Test records signing keys

-A set of test keys are used for signing and encrypting [Administrative Metadata](/docs/data-model.md#item-administrative-metadata) within test records.
-These keys are were generated using `tests.resources.records.admin_keys.testing_keys._make_keys()` and intended as static values available via [Pytest-Env](#pytest-env) and `tests.conftest._admin_meta_keys` and its related fixture.
+Test keys from the [BAS Metadata Library](https://github.com/antarctica/metadata-library/blob/main/docs/dev.md#test-keys) are used for signing and encrypting [Administrative Metadata](/docs/data-model.md#item-administrative-metadata) within test records.

+An additional `X_ADMIN_METADATA_SIGNING_KEY_PRIVATE` environment variable is set to load the private signing key for signing admin metadata instances.

 > [!TIP]
-> An additional `X_ADMIN_METADATA_SIGNING_KEY_PRIVATE` environment variable is set to load the private signing key for
-> use signing admin metadata instances for use in tests and test records.
+> In [Development Tasks](#development-tasks), the `tasks._config.ExtraConfig` class includes a `ADMIN_METADATA_KEYS_RW`
+> property returning an `AdministrationKeys` instance with this key loaded.

 #### Adding new test records